-The thermostat "calls for cooling."
+The thermostat "calls for cooling".

-1. Single-Speed Cooling
+a.
+Single-Speed Cooling-

-The thermostat closes the R to G-and-Y circuits.
-The R to Y circuit starts the outdoor unit, and the R to G-and-Y/Y2 circuits start the furnace blower motor BLWM on cooling airflow.
+See Fig. 38 and Fig. 39 for thermostat connections The thermostat closes the R-to-G-and-Y circuits.
+The R-to-Y circuit starts the outdoor unit, and the R-to-G-and-Y/Y2 circuits start the furnace blower motor BLWM on cooling airflow.
 Cooling airflow is based on the A/C selection shown in Fig. 59.
 The electronic air cleaner terminal EAC-1 is energized with 115 vac when the blower motor BLWM is operating.
-When the thermostat is satisfied, the R to G-and-Y circuits are opened.
-The outdoor unit will stop, and the furnace blower motor BLWM will continue operating at cooling airflow for an additional 90 seconds.
-Jumper Y/Y2 to DHUM to reduce the cooling off-delay to 5 seconds, see Fig. 37.
+When the thermostat is satisfied, the R-to-G-and-Y circuits are opened.
+The outdoor unit will stop, and the furnace blower motor BLWM will continue operating at cooling airflow for an additional 90 sec.
+Jumper Y/Y2 to DHUM to reduce the cooling off-delay to 5 sec.
+See Fig. 38.